virtual-labs/exp-potential-well-dei/experiment/theory.md

 **Eₙ = n²h²/(8mL²)**

 Where:
-- ℏ is the reduced Planck constant
+- h is the Planck's constant
 - Eₙ represents the energy corresponding to quantum number n
 - n is the quantum number (1, 2, 3, ...)
 - L is the length of the box